haraka/haraka.github.io/manual/plugins/attachment.md

   The first regexp to match will cause the message to be rejected.
   Any invalid regexps will be detected, reported and skipped.

+* attachment.archive.filename.wc

+  As above, except this expects wildcards instead of regular expressions.

 * attachment.ctype.regex

   This file contains a list of regular expressions, one per line that will be tested against each MIME Content-Type header in the message.
   The first regexp to match will cause the message to be rejected.
   Any invalid regexps will be detected, reported and skipped.

+* attachiment.ctype.wc

+  As above, except this expects wildcards instead of regular expressions.